VolkovLabs/business-media/README.md

 ## Introduction

-The Base 64 Image/PDF Panel is a plugin for Grafana that displays raw and Base64 encoded files in PNG, JPG, GIF, and PDF formats.
+The Base64 Image/PDF Panel is a plugin for Grafana that displays raw and Base64 encoded files in PNG, JPG, GIF, and PDF formats.

 ### Requirements